adblockplus/adblockplus/README.md

   subscriptions as initiated by clicking on an "abp:subscribe" link
 * `filterError=true`: causes filter validation to fail, showing validation errors when adding new filters on the options page
+* `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).